Upasana-Chauhan/Android-Round1/README.md

 * Support API 8 (optional)

 ### Bonus questions
-* If URL of webview changes, will application load content from new URL?
+* If URL of webview changes, will application load content from new URL? - Yes
 * We would like to have a link in webview, that will open some native screen in application.
 Is it possible?
-How would you do it?
+How would you do it? - This can be done with the help of deep linking concept in Android.
+Few parameters are added in Web page and correspondingly they are recieved at application level.
+On the basis of these request the pages are opened in application with intent.

 ### Todo
 * In GitHub, fork this repository to you own account
 * The solution, after finished, should be send as pull request to original HQ repository.
 * Log your manhour and provide that infomation back in the pull request detail.
 * Attach final APK in this repository

+Effort time - 10 hours